Career clusters can help you pick a career path. Learn about 14 of the most common clusters today.

 Art director

-The education and training career cluster involves jobs focused on teaching, such as at schools, museums, and libraries.
+The education career cluster involves jobs focused on teaching, such as at schools, museums, and libraries.
 The jobs in this cluster usually involve working collaboratively indoors, often in roles that require a sensitive understanding of others to help them best understand concepts.

 The nature of this cluster means that it is likely best suited to those who enjoy learning and have the patience and empathy to teach others.
 Some jobs commonly found in this cluster include: